cashoefman/FrescoDemoApp/README.md

 **FrescoDemoApp** is a SwiftUI demo project used to explore, preview, and validate the [Fresco](https://github.com/cashoefman/Fresco) design system.

-This app provides a clean, isolated environment for testing and visually verifying UI components, layout patterns, and tokens defined in the `Fresco` Swift Package.
+This app provides a clean, isolated environment for testing and visually verifying UI components, layout patterns, and tokens defined in the [`Fresco` Swift Package](https://github.com/cashoefman/Fresco).

+GitHub repo for this project: [FrescoDemoApp](https://github.com/cashoefman/FrescoDemoApp)

 ---